CloudLabsAI-Azure/hybridworkshop/steps/3_AzSHCIIntegration.md

 Next Steps
 -----------
 In this step, you've successfully registered your Azure Stack HCI 20H2 cluster.
-With this complete, you can now move on to the next exercise.
+With this completed, you can now move on to the next exercise.

 Product improvements
 -----------